Brett Favre says he's 'unjustly smeared' in welfare case - WHIZ News

 Favre is not facing criminal charges.
 He is among more than three dozen people or companies being sued by the Mississippi Department of Human Services.

 Favre has repaid $1.1 million he received for speaking fees from the Mississippi Community Education Center, a nonprofit group that spent TANF money with approval from the Department of Human Services.
-But, state Auditor Shad White has said Favre still owes $228,000 in interest.
+But, White said Tuesday that Favre still owes $228,000 in interest.

 In October 2021, Favre and White engaged in a social media spat about White saying Favre had accepted the $1.1 million but had failed to show up for speaking engagements.